Your humble appellate blogger working on his next article

 I have an article in this month’s issue of CITATIONS, the monthly magazine of the Ventura County Bar Association, and for which I serve on the editorial board.
 The article is an expanded version of this post on Cruz v.
 Ayromloo, 155 Cal.App.4th 1270 (2d Dist.
 Oct.
 3, 2007).

 The article, titled“Pro Bono Attorney Fees” Is Not an Oxymoron, highlights the Cruz court’s dictum on the recovery of attorney fees in pro bono cases and examines the implications of that reasoning for future cases.
-The article appears at page 18 of the January 2008 issue of CITATIONS, which you can download as a PDF by clicking here.
+You can download a PDF copy of the article here.

 That’s the title given by the Los Angeles Daily Journal to my article, which it published in its November 19, 2007 issue, regarding U.S. v.
 Larson, the en banc Ninth Circuit’s confusing “resolution” of the perceived split of authority on the standard of review in Confrontation Clause challenges based on limitations on cross-examination.
 The article (PDF link) grew out of this blog post giving my initial impressions about the case on the day it was published.
 I followed up that post with another providing links to some other blog coverage of the case.

 I am finally able to provide a copy of my article published in the September 2007 issue of Santa Barbara Lawyer.
 The article, which grew out of this blog post, is an examination of the historical and existing rules regarding the appealability of an order denying a statutory motion under Code of Civil Procedure section 663 to vacate the judgment and enter new judgment.
 It also proposes a resolution of the confused law on that issue.
 (Just in case the Supreme Court was looking for my advice.)